 If you're in the market for a new phone, LG's Optimus G and Optimus G Pro are both solid choices for your hard earned dollar.
 And to make that dollar go just a little further, AT&T just knocked a fairly substantial amount off of both devices, effectively cutting the cost of each in half.

 Moving forward, you'll be able to grab the monstrous 5.5-inch Optimus G Pro for a single, solitary Benjamin.
-If the Optimus G is more your speed, however, you can cut that price in half – the device just hit the $50 mark.
-No ordering, no waiting.
 Read More

 If you're in the market and don't need the most cutting edge device, Amazon has a solid deal on the LG Optimus G for Sprint.
 The price for this handset has fallen to a single penny on a 2-year contract.
 This deal is open to all interested parties, whether it's for a new line of service or not.
 The Optimus G was previously only this cheap for new customers.

 The LG Optimus G came out last fall, but it has since been overshadowed by the likes of the HTC One and Galaxy S4.
-But hey, there's still plenty to like in the Optimus G. Read More
+Read More

 Just over two weeks before LG's likely Optimus G2 announcement, Sprint's variant of the Optimus G's received another price drop.
 Amazon Wireless is now offering the Nexus 4's manufacturer-skinned cousin for just a penny with a new account, and just $30 on upgrade or when adding a new line.

 For those who don't remember, the 4.7" device (that's got a 768x1280 display at 318ppi) also houses a 13MP camera, a Snapdragon S4 processor, 2GB RAM, and a 2100mAh battery pack.
 Read More